EllisWebb/weather_5301_Webb/README.md

 # Weather Inquiry - Rain in Vancouver vs Seattle

-> A regional exploration of the amount of rain in the Salish Sea Basin
+> A regional exploration of the amount of rain in the Salish Sea Basin.
 > With the intent to undertand, does it rain more in Vancouver or Seattle?

 ---